st1p3kolovrat/bull_market_scanner/README.md

 ### Idea:
 Scanning for potential ending of the crypto bull run.
 ### What this code does?
-It starts a pipeline job once a day, runs through script to check if there is any indicator that should be taken into consideration.
+You should set it up with Github Actions to start a scheduled job once a day.
+Then magic happens it runs through script to check if there is any indicator that should be taken into consideration.
 If yes, then send all the info to the private Telegram channel.

 ## How to